 Priority numbers are used to create the order in which eligible students (those that have met the March 16 deposit deadline) select available rooms.
 Your Priority Number is determined by the number of Priority Points.
 Priority Points are based on the number of credits earned toward graduation (please note this means completed credits, not credits currently enrolled in).
 The more credits, the better (lower) your Priority Number will be.

 Priority Points will be based on the following:

-During the 2014 Housing Selection process, students signing up for spaces will be allowed to fill the room, suite or apartment they are signing up for with "pull-ins".
+During the 2016 Housing Selection process, students signing up for spaces will be allowed to fill the room, suite or apartment they are signing up for with "pull-ins".
 This means that a student signing up for a double room will be able to pull-in 1 friend; a triple, 2 friends; a quad, 3 friends.
 The student groups should attend the selection night for the lowest Priority Number in their group.
-All students being pulled in must have a priority number and either be present or send a proxy form with another student.
+All students being pulled in must have a priority number, be a currently enrolled student, and either be present or send a proxy form with another student.

-Students currently living in Spinner Place who want to change apartments within the same building for next year will have the opportunity to do so on March 31, as well as fill their apartment with pull-ins.
-Please note the sign-up times for specific priority numbers.
+Students currently living in Spinner Place who want to change apartments within the same building for next year will have the opportunity to do so on April 4, as well as fill their apartment with pull-ins.

-Other students signing up for Spinner Place will be able to do so on March 31.
+Other students signing up for Spinner Place will be able to do so on April 4.
 These students will be allowed to fill their apartments with the pull-ins of their choice.